catseye/yucca/README.markdown

 Python's `fileinput` module is used, so the BASIC source can also be piped into `yucca`, and so forth.

+By default, `yucca` checks that each line number in the program source is given in strictly ascending order.
+Some tokenizers (e.g. `petcat`) will happily tokenize a program source into a tokenized program with out-of-sequence and/or duplicate line numbers, and this option prevents that from happening.
+To suppress this check, give the `-A` option on the command line.

 By default, `yucca` checks that the target of each jump in the program is an existing line number.
 This includes any jumps that may occur in immediate